 A novel method of collaborative design

 The way this call for projects was framed favored innovation in the project processes as well as in the programming.
-The consortium composed by PCA-STREAM, Eurosic (the investor), and Hines (the developer) was based on a dynamic that aimed to reverse the traditional roles of contractors and contracting authorities.
+The consortium composed by PCA-STREAM, Covivio (the investor), and Hines (the co-investor and developer) was based on a dynamic that aimed to reverse the traditional roles of contractors and contracting authorities.
 PCA-STREAM put forth the programmatic concept with its economic model and its operating partners.
 The contracting authority analyzed the concept, refined it, and validated it.
-The Stream Building is the result of a long and complex co-design process that was fully engaged in collective intelligence, bringing together a team of partners and start-ups: Topager, Zoku, Spaces, Nu!, and Noctis.
+The Stream Building is the result of a long and complex co-design process that was fully engaged in collective intelligence, bringing together a team of partners and start-ups: Topager and Zoku.
 Part of the project remains open to co-programming with the neighborhood and its inhabitants.

 A vision based on the application of Stream’s research

 The vision of the project is based on the application of several years of research on the new working spaces of tomorrow (Stream 02 “After Office”).
 In that sense, the Stream Building follows the logic of PCA-STREAM’s #cloud.paris project, which was delivered at the end of 2015.
 It also incorporates the ideas from Stream 03 “Inhabiting the Anthropocene”, including topics such as the building viewed as a form of metabolism.
 Technological change, new uses, and a renewed vision of the relation between the city and nature are key characteristics of this manifesto project.